tomfaulhaber/autodoc/index.md

         $ git push origin gh-pages

-Now, after a few minutes, you should be able to go to `http://<user name>.github.com/<project name>` and see your documenation rendered for the whole world to see.
+Now, after a few minutes, you should be able to go to `http://<user name>.github.com/<project name>` and see your documentation rendered for the whole world to see.
 (Once in a while I've had to create an extra checkin to kick GitHub when it didn't notice my first checkin.